bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ### Questions:

 1. What are PropTypes used for?

+PropTypes are used by developers to ensure the proper property type is being received by a component.

 1. What is a lifecycle event in React?

+Mounting, Updating, and Unmounting (of the React component); a good analogy is birth, change, death.

 1. What is a Higher Order Component?

+An HOC is a component that receives another component as its props argument.

 1. What are three different ways to style components in React?

+CSS?
+(Haven't gotten this far in studies yet.)

 ## Challenge